cyberAkeshan/LIG_docu/UCRS/addItemUCRS.md

 ### 1.1 Purpose

-Welcome to our Software Requirements Specification (SRS).
-Here we will describe all specifications for our android app "listItGtovrtx".
-This SRS will include an overview about our project and what we plan for it in the future.
-We will also mention and describe information about the planned features and general conditions of the development process.
-We want to develop this app to keep grocery shopping easy.
-A simple grocery shopping list app without any kind of ad.
-We want to keep it simple so we have some necessary and some enhanced features.
-These will include adding lists, adding items to the list, view icons next to items, find the nearest supermarket, search and view chefkoch recipes with ingredients.
+The addItem UC is one of the key features of listItGrocery.
+As a user of this app you want to add grocery items to your shopping list.
+You want to add items to the list you chose with the amount you want to buy.

 ### 1.2 Scope

-The listItGrocery app, as mentioned in "1.1 Purpose", is going to be an android app.
+This UCRS is associated with the 3.1.2 in List View.
+There is a brief description of the use case in our [SRS](https://github.com/KadrioL/LIG_docu/blob/main/docs/SRS.md#31-functionality) .

 Actors of this app can only be users.